 2013 International Center Summer Orientation

-The International Center's 2013 Summer Orientation for international students and scholars will be held from Monday August 12 through Friday August 30.
-The orientation workshop schedule with exact date, time, location, and room will be finalized in July.
+The International Center's 2013 Summer Orientation for international students, scholars, and families will be held from Monday August 12 through Friday August 30.

 Downloadable Draft Calendars of All Workshops and Social Events

 This workshop schedule is subject to change.

 No registration is required (with a few exceptions) for orientation workshops.
 Please be on time to the workshops.
 Please be advised that the workshop presentations/handouts will not be provided at the workshops.
 Remember to print and bring them with you to the workshops so you can follow the presentations.
 Please save your questions for the workshops.
 The temperature in some of the classrooms might be cold, so bring a light jacket or a sweater.

 Workshop Locations: All workshops (with a few exceptions) are held either in the Ross School of Business (classrooms K1310 and K1320, Kresge Business Administration Library building) or the Law School (classrooms 220HH and 250HH, Hutchins Hall).
 It may take you 5 minutes to walk over to the Business School or the Law School so allow yourself ample time to arrive at the workshop location.

 The International Center would like to thank the Center for International Business Education, the Ross School of Business, and the Office of Student Affairs, Law School for allowing us to use their classrooms for our Orientation workshops.

 This workshop will answer questions about starting a bank account, writing a U.S. check, using your bank account, keeping track of your money, ongoing financial issues, and different kinds of banks and accounts.
 A representative from TCF Bank, the official MCard bank, will be on-hand to answer any banking questions you have.